simplifiedcourses/ngx-vest-forms/README.md

 ### Validations

-The absolute gem in @simplified/forms is the flexibility in validations without writing any boilerplate.
+The absolute gem in simplified-forms is the flexibility in validations without writing any boilerplate.
 The only dependency this lib has is [vest.js](https://vestjs.dev).
 An awesome lightweight validation framework.
 You can use it on the backend/frontend/Angular/react etc...